nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     - No deck is selected in this mode, so card-related and review-related commands are disabled.
 - #### When the user is in `MAIN_SELECTED_MODE`:
     - This mode primarily handles **card-related** commands, such as `AddCardCommand` and `FindCardsCommand`.
-    - A deck is selected in this mode, so deck-related commands, such as `AddDeckCommand`, are disabled.
+    - A deck is selected in this mode, so deck-related commands are disabled.
     - Review-related commands are also disabled, as there is no ongoing review.
 - #### When the user is in `REVIEW_MODE`:
     - This mode primarily handles **review-related** commands, such as `FlipCardCommand` and `NextCardCommand`.